-Early Origins of the MacConheeny family
+Early Origins of the Macconheeny family

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) However, the family was clearly in England about the same time: "Robert Rabaz gave Kenilworth or Chillingworth Church, Northamptonshire to De la Pré Abbey, which gift was confirmed by Henry II. [his reign: 5 March 1133-6 July 1189]" St. Andrew's Church, Bramfield is a 13th century church which has ledger slabs of members of the Rabett and Nelson families.
+The surname Macconheeny was first found in Suffolk where "this ancient family who have resided at Bramfield for several centuries, claim a Norman descent."
+Following the Norman descent deeper, we found "Hugh Rabace in Normandy 1180-95 and Gerard Rabes there in 1198."
+However, the family was clearly in England about the same time: "Robert Rabaz gave Kenilworth or Chillingworth Church, Northamptonshire to De la Pré Abbey, which gift was confirmed by Henry II. [his reign: 5 March 1133-6 July 1189]" St. Andrew's Church, Bramfield is a 13th century church which has ledger slabs of members of the Rabett and Nelson families.

-Early History of the MacConheeny family
+Early History of the Macconheeny family

-MacConheeny Spelling Variations
+Macconheeny Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Rabbit, Rabett, Rabit, Rabbitt and others.

-Early Notables of the MacConheeny family (pre 1700)
+Early Notables of the Macconheeny family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early MacConheeny Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Macconheeny Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacConheeny family to the New World and Oceana
+Migration of the Macconheeny family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
-Among early immigrants bearing the name MacConheeny or a variant listed above were: Thomas Rabbetts, a bonded passenger who came to America in 1753; Michael Rabbit who settled in Philadelphia in 1851; and John Rabbit, who arrived in Indiana sometime between 1853 and 1855..
+Among early immigrants bearing the name Macconheeny or a variant listed above were: Thomas Rabbetts, a bonded passenger who came to America in 1753; Michael Rabbit who settled in Philadelphia in 1851; and John Rabbit, who arrived in Indiana sometime between 1853 and 1855..